matrix-org/synapse/docs/turn-howto.md

 ## Requirements

-For TURN relaying with `eturnal` to work, it must be hosted on a server/endpoint with a public IP.
+For TURN relaying to work, it must be hosted on a server/endpoint with a public IP.

 Hosting TURN behind NAT requires port forwaring and for the NAT gateway to have a public IP.
 However, even with appropriate configuration, NAT is known to cause issues and to often not work.